Eisenach: Education

 Another form of secondary school is the Realschule where students graduate after a total of ten years of education.
 There are four public and one free sponsored Realschulen in Eisenach.

 In addition, there is one Waldorf school where education spans from primary school to gymnasium.

 In 1998, the Berufsakademie Eisenach was founded.
 The roughly 600 students can obtain a bachelor's degree there, either in economics or in technics.

 Sport

-ThSV Eisenach is a professional handball club that plays in the second division.
+ThSV Eisenach is a professional handball club that plays in the Bundesliga.